-Long Caye Dive Center offers a variety of Belize dive packages.
+A PADI scuba center on Long Caye offers a variety of Belize dive packages.
 Many of our guests, who dive world-wide, have commented that this is some of the best diving they have experienced.
 Want to do more than just dive on your vacation?
 Windsurfing, snorkeling vacations, and kayak travel packages are also available on our private island.
 We also have a scuba school in Belize, right down the beach from our facility.

 Belize Dive Trip